lucidrains/marge-pytorch/README.md

 ## Advanced

-If you would like the target and evidence documents to be from different sets, you just have to pass in up to three additional keyword arguments, as shown below.
+If you would like the target and evidence documents to be from different sets, you just have to pass in up to four additional keyword arguments, as shown below.

 ```python
 trainer = TrainingWrapper(